Journalist. 31. Malaysian.

-She started her humble career in journalism with the now defunct The Nut Graph after graduating with a First Class journalism degree from Universiti Tunku Abdul Rahman (UTAR) in 2010.
+She started her humble career in journalism with the now defunct The Nut Graph after graduating with a first class journalism degree from Universiti Tunku Abdul Rahman (UTAR) in 2010.
 As a young journalist, she was privileged to be given the opportunity to write a monthly environmental column As If Earth Matters for The Nut Graph from 2010 to 2013.
-One of her opinion pieces won the Penang’s Green Journalism Award (Special Prize) in 2011.
+One of her opinion pieces on plastic pollution won the Penang’s Green Journalism Award (Special Prize) in 2011.

-When The Nut Graph ceased full-time operations in August 2010, she joined the newly set up community newspaper Selangor Times as a budding writer, covering state government, local councils and community affairs between late 2010 and mid-2013.
-In late 2013, Pei Ling was awarded the British Chevening Scholarship to read an MA in Environment and Development at King’s College London.
+When The Nut Graph ceased full-time operations in August 2010, she joined community newspaper Selangor Times as a budding writer, covering state government, local councils and community affairs between late 2010 and mid-2013.
+In late 2013, Pei Ling was awarded the British Chevening Scholarship to read a MA in Environment and Development at King’s College London.

-She has also taken on writing, editing, translation, and rapporteuring assignments with non-profit organisations previously, including the British Council Malaysia, Sisters in Islam, Centre for Independent Journalism Malaysia, among others.
+Pei Ling has also taken on writing, editing, translation, and rapporteuring assignments with non-profit organisations previously, including Greenpeace, Sisters in Islam, Centre for Independent Journalism Malaysia, British Council Malaysia, among others.